 Click on your year to see the state graduation requirements.
 Students are assigned an expected graduation year at the time they enter ninth grade (WAC 180-51-035).
 They are held to the graduation requirements of that graduation year regardless of the year they actually complete high school.
 The requirements of the Class of 2019 carry-forward, so students in the Class of 2020, 2021 etc., will have the same requirements as the Class of 2019.
 To see what assessments are required check OSPI’s State Testing Webpage.

 Career- and College-Ready Graduation Requirements

-The 24 credit framework was designed to be both rigorous and flexible.
-The default pathway intended for most students will keep all postsecondary options open, including meeting the college admission requirements for entry into public 4-year institution or pursuing a program of study with a 2-year institution or an apprenticeship.
-For students who have a plan, the framework is flexible enough to accommodate any program of study, including earning a professional or technical certificate or degree through a skills center or pursuing entry into the most competitive post-secondary programs.
+The 24-credit framework was designed to be both rigorous and flexible.
+The pathway for most students will keep all postsecondary options open, including meeting the college admission requirements for entry into a public four-year institution or pursuing a program of study in a two -year institution or apprenticeship.
+The framework is flexible enough to accommodate a program of study leading to a professional or technical certificate or degree through a skills center or Career and Technical Education program.

-Key elements of the framework that allow for flexibity include:
+Key elements of the framework that allow for flexibility include:

 Frequently Asked Questions